Nickname(s): The Volunteer State

 Three presidents have come from Tennessee: Andrew Jackson, James K Polk, and Andrew Johnson.

-Country Music is said to be a combination of folk, gospel, and blues played primarily with string instruments.
+Country Music combines folk, gospel, and blues played primarily with string instruments.
 The songs usually have lyrics associated with love and heartache.
 The US Congress officially recognized Bristol, Tennessee, as the birthplace of country music.
-Tennessee has been home to many great singers including: Aretha Franklin, Justin Timberlake, Brad Paisley, Dolly Parton, Carrie Underwood, Taylor Swift, Sheryl Crow, Tim McGraw, Faith Hill, and many others.
-Places like TN remind us that “Music is good for the soul.”
+Tennessee has been home to many great singers, including Aretha Franklin, Justin Timberlake, Brad Paisley, Dolly Parton, Carrie Underwood, Taylor Swift, Sheryl Crow, Tim McGraw, Faith Hill, and many others.
+Places like TN remind us, “Music is good for the soul.”
 And this is more than just an idiom.
 It is backed by scientific support.
 Rehabilitation medical centers for stroke and head injury cases all use music during therapy sessions.
 Did you ever wonder why?
 And unlike many other medical treatments, no negative side effects have been associated with listening to music.

-Davy Crockett was born in Limestone TN.
-When he was 12, he ran away from a buckaroo job that was intended to help with the family’s indebtedness.
+Davy Crockett was born in Limestone, TN.
+When he was 12, he ran away from a buckaroo job to help the family’s indebtedness.
 A year after he returned home, his father enrolled him in school.
 But when his father attempted to whip him for playing hooky, Davy ran away again, outrunning his father.
-In 1831, a play of a swashbuckling frontiersman named Nimrod Wildfire became popular.
+In 1831, a play about a swashbuckling frontiersman named Nimrod Wildfire became popular.
 Most people thought that Nimrod was Davy Crockett, which turned Davy into a national celebrity.
-He later tried his hand at politics, but did not like it and was often absent.
-He once proclaimed, “You may all go to hell and I will go to Texas.”
+He later tried his hand at politics but did not like it and was often absent.
+He once proclaimed, “You may all go to hell, and I will go to Texas.”
 And he did.
 He went directly to the Alamo and Santa Ana’s Mexican troops.
 Publications of his death, swinging his rifle to protect America, made him a national hero.
-Two hundred years later, Davy Crockett is still one of the most recognized and loved people in our Nation.
-He reminds us that if you want a little fame you need a little publicity.
+Two hundred years later, Davy Crockett is still one of our nation’s most recognized and loved people.
+He reminds us that if you want a little fame, you need a little publicity.